 4f.
 The UAS NF sends an Authentication Request to the USS.
 The Authentication Request shall include the GPSI, the CAA-Level UAV ID and the transparent container.

 NOTE: Multiple round-trip messages (4a to 4f) may be needed as required by the authentication method used by USS.
-The method used to authenticate the UE and the content of Auth Message are out of scope of 3GPP.
+The method used to authenticate the UE and the content of Authentication Messages are out of scope of 3GPP.

 5. The USS sends the UAS NF an Authentication Response message.
-The Authentication Response shall include the GPSI, the UUAA result (success/failure), the authorized CAA-level UAV ID, the USS Identifier, and a transparent container composed of an EAP message to the UAV.
+The Authentication Response shall include the GPSI, the UUAA result (success/failure), the authorized CAA-level UAV ID, C2 assistance information that indicates the pairing related information such as UAV-C ID (if the UE is not preconfigured), and a UUAA Authorization Payload transparent container (which may that contains UAS security information if the USS has such information to send to the UAV.

+NOTE: The content of security information (e.g., key material to help establish security between UAV and USS/UTM) is not in 3GPP scope.

+Editor's Note: Sending the Authentication Response message also allows UAS-NF to identify the USS, e.g. through sending the USS identifier in the Authentication Response message or based on other identification information exchanged through the interface between UAS NF and USS.
+Whether the identifier of the USS is sent will depend on the security solution chosen for the UAS NF to USS interface which is FFS.

-If UUAA successful, the UAS NF stores the UAV UEs’ UUAA context, including the GPSI, USS Identifier (and the binding with the GPSI) and the CAA-level UAV ID (and the binding with the GPSI).
+Editor's Note: It is FFS, how the UAS data is protected if the user plane enforcement policy is set to preferred or not needed.
+As the USS has no knowledge of whether an UP IP will be applied or not by the 5GS for a specific UAS connection, it may end up with no security being applied for the UAS data.If UUAA successful, the UAS NF stores the UAV UEs’ UUAA context, including the GPSI, USS Identifier (and the binding with the GPSI) and the CAA-level UAV ID (and the binding with the GPSI).

-The transparent container contains UAS security information.
-The content of security information (e.g. key material to help establish security between the UAV and USS/UTM) is not in 3GPP scope

-6. The UAS NF sends the SMF an Authentication Response message, including the GPSI, the UUAA result (success/failure), the authorized CAA-level UAV ID, and the transparent container received in step 5.
+6. The UAS NF sends the SMF an Authentication Response message, including the GPSI, the UUAA result (success/failure), the authorized CAA-level UAV ID, C2 assistance information (if received) and the UUAA Authorization Payload received in step 5.

 The SMF stores the results, together with the GPSI and the CAA-level UAV ID.

-7. The SMF sends the UUAA result (success/failure) and the transparent container received in step 5 to the UE.
+7. The SMF sends the UUAA result (success/failure), C2 assistance information (if received) and the UUAA Authorization Payload received in step 5 to the UE.
 The message(s) used in step 7 and any further actions the UE and SMF take are given in TS 23.256 [3].

+8. The UE on receiving the UUAA result as success, shall store the authorization information if received such as, CAA-level UAV ID, C2 assistance information and UAS Security information.

+Editor's Note: If is FFS whether the inclusion of CAA level ID in step 6 and its storage at step 7 align with TS 23.256.
+As they were added for alignment purposes only, no action on this functionality is needed in stage 3 until this EN is resolved.

 *** END OF CHANGES ***